-- positive results in a bacterial reverse mutations assay in Salmonella typhimurium TA 98 and TA 1538 with metabolic activation at concentrations up to 1000 μg/plate and negative without metabolic activation - negative results in a bacterial reverse mutations assay in S. typhimurium TA 100, TA 102, TA 104, TA1535, TA 1537, Escherichia coli wp2 uvr A pKM 101, and E. coli wp2 uvr A with and without metabolic activation at concentrations up to 2000 μg/plate - slight positive results in an in vitro mammalian chromosome aberration assay in Chinese hamster lung cells with metabolic activation at concentrations up to 0.6 mg/mL - positive results (small but statistically significant increases in mutant frequency) were reported in a mammalian gene mutation assay (OECD TG 476) in the thymidine kinase (TK) locus in mouse lymphoma cells L5178Y with and without metabolic activation at concentrations up to 24 μ g/mL (3 independent experiments).
+- Positive results in a bacterial reverse mutation assay in Salmonella typhimurium (S. typhimurium) TA 98 and TA 1538 with metabolic activation at concentrations up to 1000 μg/plate and negative without metabolic activation. - Negative results in a bacterial reverse mutation assay in S. typhimurium TA 100, TA 102, TA 104, TA1535, TA 1537, Escherichia coli (E. coli) wp2 uvr A pKM 101, and E. coli wp2 uvr A with and without metabolic activation at concentrations up to 2000 μg/plate. - Slight positive results in an in vitro mammalian chromosome aberration assay in Chinese hamster lung cells with metabolic activation at concentrations up to 0.6 mg/mL. - Positive results (small but statistically significant increases in mutant frequency) were reported in a mammalian gene mutation assay (OECD TG 476) in the thymidine kinase (TK) locus in mouse lymphoma cells L5178Y with and without metabolic activation at concentrations up to 24 μg/mL (3 independent experiments).

 There is uncertainty regarding the positive results from the in vitro genotoxicity studies as diisocyanates have been shown to be unstable in the aprotic polar solvents used in the studies.
-Therefore, degradation of TODI to TODA cannot be excluded and it cannot be determined whether TODI or TODA caused the positive results (ECHA RAC 2021a, ECHA RAC 2021b).
-TODA (and/or its hydrochloride salts) was positive in bacterial reverse mutations assay in S. typhimurium with metabolic activation and chromosome aberration tests in Chinese hamster ovary (CHO) cells (NICNAS 2014b).
+Therefore, degradation of TODI to TODA cannot be excluded and it cannot be determined whether TODI or TODA caused the positive results (ECHA RAC 2021a; ECHA RAC 2021b).